kubernetes/website/content/en/blog/_posts/2019-08-06-OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes.md

 ---
 layout: blog
 title: "OPA Gatekeeper: Policy and Governance for Kubernetes"
-date: 2019-05-22
+date: 2019-08-06
 slug: OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes
 ---

 **Authors:** Rita Zhang (Microsoft), Max Smythe (Google), Craig Hooper (Commonwealth Bank AU), Tim Hinrichs (Styra), Lachie Evenson (Microsoft), Torin Sandall (Styra)

-In this post, we will walk through the goals, history, and current state of the [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) project, and how you can leverage it to help enforce policies and strengthen governance in your Kubernetes environment.
+The [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) project can be leveraged to help enforce policies and strengthen governance in your Kubernetes environment.
+In this post, we will walk through the goals, history, and current state of the project.

-You can also check out recordings from the following Kubecon EU 2019 sessions:
+The following recordings from the Kubecon EU 2019 sessions are a great starting place in working with Gatekeeper:

 * [Intro: Open Policy Agent Gatekeeper](https://youtu.be/Yup1FUc2Qn0)
 * [Deep Dive: Open Policy Agent](https://youtu.be/n94_FNhuzy4)